lehnertu/fobt/README.md

-# fobt
+# FOBT
-Fourier transform based Optical Beam Transport
+FFT-based Optical Beam Transport
 =======================================

 Single-frequency optical beams are represented by a complex